Ryukote/Sql2Elastic/README.md

 Application is hooking on database every 10 minute, to avoid potential handling of big data where it wouldn't have enough time to do what it needs to to.

+You can use this application with docker.
+Find more on: https://hub.docker.com/r/ryukote/elasticdatabasehook

 # Types of databases that it can hook to
 For now it can only hook to SQL Server